It's Not Always About the Money

 - Events are an opportunity to bring in new donors and introduce them to your organization.
 To do this, plan an event that will have broad community appeal and charge reasonable entrance fees.

 - Special events can also generate a lot of publicity.
-Your PR staff will find a myriad of methods for getting the word out, from fliers to interviews with local media.
+Your PR staff will find a myriad of methods for getting the word out, from fliers to interviews with local media to social media.
 Building visibility in the community is crucial to successful fundraising.

 In addition, volunteer leaders can be developed through serving on event committees and engaging in the planning that is required.
 Your volunteers should lead the way when it comes to planning the event...not staff.